-Just up the hill behind Mann's Chinese Theatre sit two unique Hollywood landmarks.
+Just up the hill behind Grauman's Chinese Theatre sit two unique Hollywood landmarks.
 If you turn north from Hollywood Boulevard, up Orange Drive, you will quickly come to the intersection of Orange and Franklin Avenue.
 Directly in front of you will be a sheer hillside, with a narrow, winding road ascending the heights.

 The large building you see in front (at 7001 Franklin) is the famous Magic Castle, a private club for magicians and their invited guests only.
 (If you're still interested, you can give them a call at (323) 851-3313.)